astral-sh/ruff/docs/formatter.md

 ruff format .
 ```

-A unified command for both linting and formatting is currently [being developed](https://github.com/astral-sh/ruff/issues/8232).
+A unified command for both linting and formatting is [planned](https://github.com/astral-sh/ruff/issues/8232).